Richard Miniter: Family and education

 Miniter was born in New York City and grew up in Rosendale, New York.
-Among his siblings are several writers and journalists, including Frank Miniter, executive editor of the National Rifle Association magazine American Hunter, and Brendan Miniter, formerly of The Wall Street Journal, who is the editor of the book The 4% Solution: Unleashing the Economic Growth America Needs.
+Among his siblings are several writers and journalists, including Frank Miniter, executive editor of American Hunter magazine, and Brendan Miniter, formerly of The Wall Street Journal, who is the editor of the book The 4% Solution: Unleashing the Economic Growth America Needs.

 He studied philosophy at Vassar College, graduating in 1990.
 He was an editor of the Vassar Spectator, one of the school's student periodicals, where he worked with Mark Thiessen and Jonathan Karl.

 Policy and early media work

 In 1989, he was a summer fellow at the Institute for Humane Studies.
 He later worked as an environmental policy analyst at the Competitive Enterprise Institute.
 From 1992 to 1994, Miniter was an associate producer of the PBS talk show TechnoPolitics.
 In 1996, he produced a radio series profiling female executives and entrepreneurs, Enterprising Women, that was distributed to more than a hundred radio stations in the United States.
 He was also a fellow and senior editor of the Hudson Institute.